-The Joint Meeting in Chicago will feature five Governmental Affairs sessions that showcase the relationship between the Academy and state and federal agencies and legislators.
+AAO 2014 in Chicago will feature four Governmental Affairs sessions that showcase the relationship between the Academy and federal agencies and lawmakers.
 Academy members are encouraged to mark their calendars to take advantage of these timely sessions.
 All events are free.

 McCormick Place, Grand Ballroom S100C